G-symmetric spectra, semistability and the multiplicative norm: -spaces and -simplicial sets

 \subsection{Elementary definitions and notation}

 Let $G$ be a finite group.
 Throughout this paper a topological space means a compactly generated weak Hausdorff space, so that the category of topological spaces becomes closed symmetric monoidal with respect to the cartesian product.
+We begin by fixing some notation.